openid/Contract-Exchange-Extension/cx-doc/source/openid_cx_spec.rst

 Such contract can be used for various purposes not only for online transactions.

-There can be many Contract format: It could be profiled in XML, JSON(RFC4627_), XDI_, etc. In this extension, since XML parser and `XML Signature`_ facilities are there for XRD processing, we define a XML contract profile.
+There can be many Contract format: It could be profiled in XML, JSON(RFC4627_), XDI_, etc. In this extension, since XML parser and `XML Signature`_ facilities are available for XRD processing, we define a XML contract profile.
 This section explains semantics of each element.
-For the normative schema, refer to Appendix A.
+For an example, refer to Appendix B.

 .. _`XML Signature`: http://www.w3.org/TR/xmldsig-core/
 .. _XDI: http://www.xdi.org/